javiabellan/deep-learning/readme.md

 * [Kaggle](/posts/0-setup/kaggle.md)

 ## 1. Know the basics
+* Data
+  * Training: used for learning the parameters of the model.
+  * Validation: used for evaluating model while training
+  * Test data: used to get a final estimate of how well the network works.
 * [Chain rule](/posts/1-basics/chain_rule.md)
 * [Gradient descent](/posts/1-basics/gradient_descent.md) (training loop)
   * Choose waight initalization (random,...)